-Adjunct Associate Professor Jens Noack studied chemical engineering and environmental technology at the Dresden University of Applied Sciences.
+Adjunct Associate Professor Jens Noack studied chemical engineering and environmental technology at the Dresden University of Applied Sciences and recieved his PhD from Karlsruhe Institute of Technology.
 Since 2007, he has been working at the German Fraunhofer Institute for Chemical Technology in the Department of Applied Electrochemistry, where he has mainly been involved in the development of redox flow batteries.
 From 2009 to 2011 he was acting group leader of the newly formed Redox Flow battery group and subsequently deputy group leader.
 Since then he has been working at Fraunhofer ICT as project lead, scientist and senior engineer.
 Since 2020 he is an Adjunct Associate Professor at the University of New South Wales in Sydney/Australia.

 His research and development focuses on stationary energy storage systems for renewable energies and the development of novel energy storage and conversion systems.
 Among other things, he was involved in the development and installation of Europe’s largest vanadium redox flow battery on the Fraunhofer ICT campus.
 He is the German project lead of the German-Australian Alliance for Electrochemical Technologies for Storage of Renewable Energy (CENELEST), project lead of the European-Australian SONAR project as well as other publicly funded projects from industry.